 Migration Guide

-If you’re migrating from another authentication method or upgrading your integration:1
+If you’re migrating from another authentication method or upgrading your integration:Ready to authenticate?

 Follow our quickstart guide to make your first authenticated API call.